LoyolaChicagoBooks/unoapi/_sources/15-modern-cpp/modern-cpp.rst.txt

 - **Exception handling**: Exception handling allows you to handle runtime errors in a structured way.
 You should learn about the try-catch blocks and how to throw and catch exceptions.
 (That said, we try to avoid them in our tutorial in favor of the systems tradition of using error codes whenever possible.)

+- **Ranges**: Ranges in C++ are a new library feature introduced in C++20 that provide a unified and composable way to work with sequences of values, including arrays, containers, and generators.
+Ranges allow you to express operations on sequences as composable, functional transformations, and can greatly simplify and improve the readability of code that works with sequences.

 These topics will allow you to become proficient in modern C++ programming and write efficient, maintainable, and scalable code.